-The open tennis title tournament of Forest Hills won decisively last Sunday when L. M. Burt deted E. W. Mecabe in straight sets-6-1; 6-4; 6-4.
-The semi-finals Mecabe defeated Worth and Burt feated Cravis.
-A noteworthy feature of the tournament was that Burt went through every round withlosing a single set.
+The open tennis title tournament of Forest Hills was won decisively last Sunday when L. M. Burt defeated E. W. Mecabe in straight sets-6-1; 6-4; 6-4.
+In the semi-finals Mecabe defeated Worth and Burt defeated Cravis.
+A noteworthy feature of the tournament was that Burt went through every round without losing a single set.